 A parenting plan that provides for shared parenting, but doesn’t provide for either parent to consent to their child’s mental health treatment, is legally deficient.
 The court reaffirmed this principle in Hernandez v.
 Mendoza, Case No, 4D21-1866 (Fla.
 4th DCA Jun 22, 2022).
 A parenting plan provided for shared parental responsibility over health care decisions.
 But, because it failed to provide that either parent could consent to mental health treatment for the children, the appellate court sent it back to the trial court to fix.
 See also Scudder v.
 Scudder, 296 So.
 3d 426 (Fla.
 4th DCA 2020).

-Therefore, it appears, after a Florida mental health professional verifies a parent has sole or shared parental responsibility for mental health decisions for a child patient, the professional may rely on section 61.13(2)(b)3, Florida Statutes and accept that parent’s consent to mental health treatment as sufficient, with no obligation to await consent from the other parent.
+Therefore, it appears, after a Florida mental health professional verifies a parent has sole or shared parental responsibility for mental health decisions for a child patient, the professional may rely on section 61.13(2)(b)3, Florida Statutes and accept that parent’s consent to mental health treatment as sufficient.
+The mental professional has no obligation to await consent from the other parent.

-Involving Both Parents May Achieve Better Clinical Outcomes, Even If Accepting One Parent’s Consent is Sufficient for Mental Health Treatment.
+Involving Both Parents May Achieve Better Clinical Outcomes.

-Apart from the legal sufficiency of consent, by addressing both parents’ fears, getting valuable information from both parents, and planning and tailoring treatment, medication, management, and family therapy to benefit the child, mental health practitioners may achieve better clinical outcomes.
+One parent’s consent to mental health treatment may be legally sufficient.
+Yet, by listening to and getting valuable information from both parents, addressing their fears, and planning and tailoring treatment, medication, management, and family therapy to benefit the child, mental health practitioners may achieve better clinical outcomes.
 See Mossman D, Weston CG, Divorce, custody, and parental consent for psychiatric treatment, 7 Current Psychiatry, No. 8 63-67 (August 2008).